• Skip to primary navigation

 Sisters of the Holy Family Archives includes more than the Congregation’s history, as well as the pioneering work in daycare and religious education, along with the significant early history of San Francisco and the Church in California, Nevada, and Hawaii.

-These community treasures will be permanently housed at Santa Clara University, Archives and Special Collection.
+These community treasures will be permanently housed at Santa Clara University, Archives and Special Collections.
 Not only will they complement and strengthen the existing collection, but it is an opportunity to help advance the scholarship of the history of women religious in the west and beyond.

 Early Childhood Education Scholarship